lterlemez/Excel-VBA--statistik/VBA_Statistics/README.md

 If series' column count is 1 then it is assumed as simple series, if it is 2 then is assumed as frequency ditribution series, and if it is 3 then is assumed as grouped frequency distribution series and otherwise en error message will be shown.

-Flowchart of calculation algorith for simple simple series.
+Flowchart of calculation algorith for simple series:

 ```mermaid
 flowchart LR